Thompson050/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that delete the file betty.
-The file betty is in /tmp/my_first_directory
+A script that can delete the directory my_first_directory that is in the /tmp directory